 The problem is, a lot of businesses simply don’t know the secret “formula” to generating quality leads.
 Most businesses just take a chunk of cash and throw it at various advertising mediums in hopes of reeling in a few trophy fish.

 When these businesses do this online, it’s not only ineffective, but it’s also just willfully ignorant.

 Advertising online gives businesses more tracking power than ever before.
 It’s mindblowing how many people aren’t taking advantage of this.
 Almost any major website has their very own tracking pixels (cookies.)

-These sites include Google, and any site on the Google search network, Facebook, LinkedIn, Twitter and much much more.
-All of these sites have a small piece of code called a “pixel”.
+These sites include Google, and any site on the Google search network (i.e Facebook, LinkedIn, Twitter, etc.) All of these sites have a small piece of code called a “pixel”.
 This enables businesses to insert it on to their websites and track their advertising efforts.

 Why should your business insert these small pieces of code on to your website?

 Good question!
 The answer is Remarketing (aka retargeting)

 The number one reason to place pixels on your website is to track which internet users resonate most with your content.
 Inserting pixels lets you track, and build a remarketing “list” of people who have visited your site in general, or even more specific web pages.